 Does the inaction of the diocese bishops, their councils and the Archdiocesan Council implicate a certain personal struggle or maybe cowardice to confront our Orthodox Church when it falters?
 Doesn’t it appear peculiar that no bishops will stand up or out with Patriarch Bartholomew in his second request that Archbishop Demetrios resign.
 It’s a case of forget about Church discipline, its rules, clergy obedience and tradition, it seems as if our faith is governed by two sets of rules, one for the clergy and one for the faithful who support their financial wellbeing.
 Our bishops and clergy need to be mindful that many of our spiritual and faithful have found satisfaction and contentment in other Orthodox jurisdictions where English is almost 100%.

 It seems that our bishops do not relish the truth of transparency and fiscal responsibility and choose to be silent.

 This wonderful reader if, you are still with me, is the Church as I see it, and each one of us works to make it into God’s Grace.
 If I have offended anyone, God please forgive me.

 Nick Karakas, email@example.com

 Nicholas Karakas is the founder of the Karakas Family Foundation, a former member of the Archdiocesan Council and an active philanthropist.
-In 1996, Karakas donated $1.5 million to the University of Missouri St. Louis to establish the university’s Greek Studies program and to endow a chair in Byzantine and Orthodox Studies
+In 1996, Karakas and noted Byzantine music professor Diane Touliatos successfully worked to establish the Greek Government Karakas Family chair of Greek studies at the University of Missouri St. Louis.
+Today the two are working to establish a lectureship in Byzantine and Orthodox Christian studies

 Karakas has been an active member of numerous advisory boards at the university and received the chancellor’s medallion for his leadership and dedication to principles of higher education.